aaronpkelly/aaronpkelly.github.io/HEADER.md

-Hi I'm Aaron, and I like to break things for a living.
+"Programs must be written for people to read and only incidentally for machines to execute" - (SICP)

-Occassionally, I'll try to put them back together to see how they work!
+Hi, I'm Aaron.
+I'm good at breaking things for a living, and occasionally I'll try and put them back together.

 # Posts
 Below are my posts!
 They are the main focus of this website.
 They contain